 The divorce in Poland can be defined as a way to solve the existing terms of the rights of marriage, by a court decision, at the request of one or both spouses.

-Due to the legal significance of the institution of marriage, which requires a formal mode of marriage, the divorce is also characterized by a high degree of formalization.
+Due to the legal significance of the institution of marriage, which requires a formal model of marriage, the divorce is also characterized by a high degree of formalization.
 This means that the procedure for granting a divorce is extensive and the actual granting of the divorce takes place only after the court proceedings and usually lasts much longer than the procedure of marriage.

 The divorce procedure in Poland

-The reason for the divorce in Poland is a spouse who wants a divorce, called the the plaintiff, and the other spouse, the defendant.
+The reason for the divorce in Poland is a spouse who wants a divorce, called the plaintiff, and the other spouse, the defendant.

 Property separation after the divorce

 Separate property is a form of property regime, characterized by the absence of a common property of the spouses.
-Instead, the joint property of the spouses implies a common management of the property, It should be emphasized that the personal fortunes are, from the perspective of law, distinct from each other.
+Instead, the joint property of the spouses implies common management of the property.
+It should be emphasized that the personal fortunes are, from the perspective of law, distinct from each other.

 In practice, this means that each spouse owns and manages his/her assets completely autonomously, independently of the actions taken by the other individual.
 This does not mean, however, that spouses are deprived of the possibility of joint acquisition of rights and the joint obligations that arise (for example joint conclusion of the credit agreement, the purchase of an asset).